rassie/beads-ui/README.md

 ## How Edits Propagate

-- UI actions (edit title/description/acceptance, change status/priority,
+- UI actions (edit title/acceptance, change status/priority, add/remove
-  add/remove dependencies) send WS messages.
+  dependencies) send WS messages.
 - The server validates the payload and runs the corresponding `bd` command.
 - On success, the server returns the updated issue (or an ack for create) and the DB watcher broadcasts `issues-changed` so other views refresh.
+Note:
+  Description is currently read-only (no `bd` update flag).
 - On errors, the UI rolls back the optimistic change and shows a small toast message.